SylvieDyer/Just_in_Case/README.md

 Just In Case User Manual

 ## 1.0 General Information
 Just in Case is an application meant to help CWRU students plan for their day in advance by allowing them to post and receive updates on what’s happening on Campus.

+Known issues and omissions in the application are listed under the GitHub issues page of this repository.

 ## 1.1 System Overview
 The Just In Case Application is divided into two main sections, the Live Feed and the Building Hub.
 It opens up with a login page for CWRU users or admin, taking in their case email in the format abc123@case.edu and a password from the user.